Are you undergoing thyroid treatment but not getting better?

 I discuss how to use HCG effectively for long-lasting weight loss in my weight loss guide.

-Phentermine is another medication which is misused by most people.
+Phentermine is another medication that is misused by most people.

 Most physicians and patients use phentermine to suppress appetite and cause temporary weight loss that always comes back after they stop the medication.